 X treats Y worse than Z by Φ-ing because (X believes that) Y has P and (X believes that) Z does not have P if, and only if, 1) the thought that Y, and not Z, has P is part of X's direct, motivating reason for Φ-ing, or 2) X’s categorisation of Y, and not Z, as P influences her Φ-ing.

-Whilst 1) continues to deal with the cases where discrimination is intentional and based on explicit prejudice, this additional clause, 2), should capture cases where the agent’s automatic processing of social identity, and automatically activated stereotypes or affective states, influence the agent’s behaviour without her awareness, and without her intention.
-The mere (and perhaps non conscious or subpersonal) categorisation of the individual as belonging to a socially salient group may suffice to activate the automatic processes that influence the agent’s behaviour.
+Whilst 1) continues to deal with the cases where discrimination is intentional and based on explicit prejudice, this additional clause, 2), should capture cases where the agent’s automatic processing of social identity, and automatically activated stereotypes or affective states, influence the agent’s behavior without her awareness, and without her intention.
+The mere (and perhaps non conscious or subpersonal) categorization of the individual as belonging to a socially salient group may suffice to activate the automatic processes that influence the agent’s behavior.

 This might seem excessively complicated.
 An alternative fix would be to appeal to a contrast class that is on the table with talk of motivating reasons: namely, explanatory reasons.
 An explanatory reason is one that explains an agent’s action, and it certainly seems clear that we should want to appeal to social category information (that the individual was racialized black) to explain the agent’s differential treatment.
 This would lead us to the following specification of condition iii: